- What Is Endpoint Detection and Response (EDR)?

 Future-Proofing Your EDR Strategy

-Technology is continually advancing, so security software needs to be supported properly in order to “future-proof” it against potential threats.
+Technology is continually advancing, so security software must be properly supported to "future-proof" it against potential threats.
+A forward-looking EDR strategy should incorporate scalable architecture that grows with your organization while accommodating increased endpoint coverage and data volumes.

 It is important to encourage a network's users to learn about and adopt cybersecurity practices to keep the system running well.
 For instance, running checks on an organization’s network to establish a sense of the normal baseline for the network infrastructure can help make it more obvious when there are sudden breaches or fluctuations that could be an attack.